AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/uuid-reference-upgrade.md

 >
 >Aborting a content upgrade (that is not a dry run):
 >
->* will not revert any changes already made
+>* does not revert any changes already made
 >* might leave your content in a mixed state
 >
 >Use this action with caution.